Hong Kong's Joshua Wong handed extra jail time for Tiananmen vigil - RFI

 Wong -- one of the most recognisable faces of Hong Kong's democracy movement -- is already serving a 13.5 month jail sentence for taking part in a protest during the 2019 unrest.

-Judge Stanley Chan handed him a consecutive 10 months jail for the new conviction which will start once his first sentence is finished.
+Judge Stanley Chan handed the 24-year-old a consecutive 10 months of jail for the new conviction which will start once his first sentence is finished.

 "The sentence should deter people from offending and reoffending in the future," Chan said.

-Shum was given six months while Yuen and Leung were handed four months.
+Shum, 27, was given six months while Yuen, 27, and Leung, 26, were both handed four months.

 Wong, Shum and Yuen have also been charged under a new national security law Beijing imposed on the city last year.